camunda/technology-radars/README.md

 - [Shared Services](https://shared.radar.camunda.cloud)
 - [Zeebe](https://zeebe.radar.camunda.cloud)

-If your team is not there, just add a coressponding `<team>.csv` file to this repo.
+If your team is not there, just add a coressponding `<team>.csv` file to this repo and a link to the list above.
+The radar will be available at `<team>.radar.camunda.cloud` automagically.

 ## Why?